We are now accepting applications for our spring internships

 - Providing research support for ad hoc projects on key topics such as executive compensation, sustainable supply chains, and stakeholder engagement

-- Researching, compiling and presenting industry trends
+- Researching, compiling and presenting industry trends and leading practices

 We are looking for candidates with solid research skills, an ability to work independently, and some familiarity with how environmental and social sustainability issues apply to businesses.
 Graduate students preferred, but all will be considered.